 Partnership with United Nations bodies and international and regional organizations

-Security Council 1456 (2003) lays down the partnership between CTC, and now CTC/CTED, and other partners.
+Security Council resolution 1456 (2003) lays down the partnership between CTC, and now CTC/CTED, and other partners.
 Apart from the need to explore available technical assistance programs at those partners for CTED to facilitate the delivery of technical assistance, the partnership is also intended for advancing the relevant international standards related to counter-terrorism through the relevant Security Council resolutions.
 To such end, the Security Council has requested the CTC in 2003:

-“in monitoring the implementation of resolution 1373 (2001) to bear in mind all international best practices, codes and standards which are relevant to the implementation of resolution 1373 (2001), and underlines its support for the CTC’s approach in constructing a dialogue with each State on further action required to fully implement resolution 1373 (2001).”
+“In monitoring the implementation of resolution 1373 (2001) to bear in mind all international best practices, codes and standards which are relevant to the implementation of resolution 1373 (2001), and underlines its support for the CTC’s approach in constructing a dialogue with each State on further action required to fully implement resolution 1373 (2001).”

 Today, CTED continues to develop new global networks and partnerships to further enhance the work of the Committee, including by: